cadadr/configuration/systems/kamaji/Setup.markdown

 This will inspect the dpkg database and find out all the relevant `-doc` packages, and install them.

+We can now also install flatpaks:

+    $ sh ./flatpak.sh

 If you’ll use msmtp, the following command makes AppArmor quit its stupid bullshit.
 I’ve tried aliases to no avail.